ByVictorrr/4N6/README.md

-# 4N6 - is a team name of cal poly students helping the world of forensics.
+# 4N6 - CPE Cal Poly student's helping the world of forensics.